mozilla/ichnaea/docs/internal_api/models/cell.rst

 asu
     The arbitrary strength unit.
 An integer in the range of 0 to 31 (optional).
+    Unknown values can be marked with a value of 99.
     The formula: ``RSSI [dBm] = (2x ASU) – 113``.

 ta